for judging a jurisdiction

 RocorMP basically gave up its right in 2007 by joining the MP.
 They decided that whether or not they at one time had the right, that the ukas does not apply anymore anyway, (so why argue about it?) – now their philosophy is to "let bygones be bygones" and to "forgive".

 The jurisdictional ecumenists (Joseph Suaiden of NFTU) say that all the fragments have a right to exercise the authority given in the ukas.
 But the Sister Churches witness against this idea.
 Despite serious attempts made by the fragments to try to establish communion with one or more of the Sister Churches, none of the Sister Churches are in communion with any of the fragments.
 They only recognize ROCA (under Agafangel) as being the true sole continuation of the ROCOR – and let me add, – this recognition was swift in coming after the shipwreck of the RocorMP union; and it remains unwavering thanks to God's protection.
+The Sister Churches all see ROCA as the only jurisdiction having the right to apply the ukaze.

 Some of the fragments also say their right to existence is their (false) claim to be the Catacomb Church.
 But, the true Catacomb Church always recognized only the ROCA as having the right to apply the ukas and only to that particular situation in history.
 In early 2009 two true catacomb bishops left one of the false catacomb churches for the ROCA.